wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1702184478/cloud-nosql-955x552_edipql.png"><img alt="cloud-nosql-955x552.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1702184478/cloud-nosql-955x552_edipql.png"></a>

 1. Click "+ Create" to create a new Cosmos DB account.
+In the Basics tab:
-1. For Resource Group, Instance Account Name: PROTIP: Add a date to the end of the name to make it unique.
+1. For Resource Group, PROTIP: Add a date to the end of the name to make it unique.
+1. For Account Name (to be used as part of the DNS address for requests to the service)

+   The globally unique account name.
+The portal will check the name in real time.

 1. For Capacity mode, <a target="_blank" href="https://aka.ms/cosmos-models">Learn more</a>. <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/plan-manage-costs#estimating-serverless-costs">Estimate costs</a>.
    * leave the default "Provisioned throughput" for workloads with sustained traffic requiring predictable performance, billed by Request Units per second (RU/s) <strong>provisioned</strong>.
 Unlimited storage per container.
    * "Serverless" for automatic scaling for workloads with intermittent and unpredictable bursts/spikes and dips in traffic.
 Maximum <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/serverless-performance">1 TB storage per container</a>.
 Billed by RUs/second <strong>consumed</strong>.